guybrush77/rapidobj/README.md

 # Introduction

-Rapidobj is a single header C++17 library that loads and parses [Wavefront .obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
+Rapidobj is an easy-to-use, single-header C++17 library that loads and parses [Wavefront .obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file).

 The .obj file format was first used by Wavefront Technologies around 1990.
 However, this 3D geometry file format did not age well.
 An .obj file is a text file and, consequently, large models take a lot of of disk space and are slow to load and parse.
-Moreover, after loading and parsing .obj files, additional processing steps are required to transform the data into a format suitable for hardware rendering.
+Moreover, after loading and parsing .obj files, additional processing steps are required to transform the data into a format suitable for hardware (i.e. GPU) rendering.
+Nevertheless, .obj files are common enough in the wild that it becomes useful to have an easy way to parse them.

-Rapidobj library, as implied by its name, is designed to quickly load and parse large .obj files.
-It is optimised to take advantage of modern computer hardware and is well suited for processing large .obj files on computers with multi-core CPUs and fast solid-state disk drives.
-The user-facing interface is heavily influenced by another single header C++ library, [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader).
+Rapidobj's API was influenced by another single header C++ library, [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader).
+From user's point of view, the two libraries should look fairly similar.
+That said, tinyobjloader has been around for some time; it is a mature and well tested library.
+So, why use Rapidobj library?
+The short answer is, it's fast!
+Its main design goal was to take full advantage of modern computer hardware.
+See the [Benchmarks](docs/BENCHMARKS.md) page.

 # Integration